Jimmy Stewart Remains Uncorrupted by Hollywood & Frank Capra's Name Is Above the Title. It's Mr. Smith Goes to Washington (1939).

 “Jimmy Stewart as Jefferson Smith takes first place among Hollywood actors…One can only hope that after this success, Mr. Stewart in Hollywood will remain as uncorrupted as Mr. Smith in Washington.”

-In this, Jim wouldn’t disappoint.
-But though he remained uncorrupted in Hollywood, Jim didn’t remain stagnant.
-In just a few short years, Jimmy Stewart left Hollywood to join the other men and women of our greatest generation.
-After his experiences as a bomber pilot in Europe during WWII, Jimmy Stewart returned to Hollywood a changed man.
+After his experiences as a bomber pilot in Europe during WWII, Jim returned to Hollywood a changed man.
 What that meant exactly for his film career, Jim didn’t quite know.
 But he’d seek new direction and dimension in his postwar career with Frank Capra, and a film called It’s a Wonderful Life (1946).